The transparency act

 Introduction

-This statement has been prepared in accordance with the Transparency Act and provides an overview of Cathwell’s work in 2024 to identify and manage risks of human rights violations and labour conditions in our supply chain.
+This statement has been prepared in accordance with the Norwegian Transparency Act and provides an overview of Cathwell’s efforts to identify and manage risks of human rights violations and unacceptable working conditions in our supply chain.

 Organisation

-In Cathwell, employees are encouraged to report critical issues.
-We value openness and constructive criticism, supported by our management.
+At Cathwell, employees are encouraged to report concerns about critical or questionable conditions.
+We value openness and constructive criticism, supported by management.
 The whistleblowing routines are designed to ensure that employees feel safe and protected from retaliation when reporting such issues.
-“0194 Whistleblowing routine” describes how employees can report internally within Cathwell.
-A suggestion box has also been set up for employees, which can be used to provide feedback or complaints.
-These measures are intended to uncover negative conditions within the company.
+Document “0194 Whistleblowing Routine” outlines how employees can report internally within Cathwell.
+A suggestion box has also been set up, which can be used to submit feedback or complaints anonymously.
+These measures are intended to help uncover and address negative conditions within the company.

-Cathwell started working on the Transparency Act early in 2024.
-The board decided to incorporate accountability for the act into the company’s guidelines.
-To ensure compliance, we developed procedures and guidelines to uphold fundamental human rights and decent working conditions.
-We updated our internal and supplier ethical guidelines, including them in our main agreements from 2024.
+Cathwell began its work with the Transparency Act early in 2024.
+The board decided to embed accountability for the Act within the company’s internal guidelines.
+To ensure compliance, we developed and improved procedures and policies that safeguard fundamental human rights and decent working conditions.
+Our internal guidelines and supplier ethical codes were updated and included in our supplier agreements starting in 2024, establishing obligations throughout the supply chain.

-Cathwell operates globally, and it is crucial for us that our business partners conduct their operations without violating fundamental human rights and decent working conditions.
-In 2024, we conducted a mapping of our largest suppliers to identify risk areas that may affect human rights and working conditions.
-The risk assessment is based on international indexes and reports, focusing on the following factors:
+Cathwell operates globally, and it is essential for us that our business partners conduct their operations without violating fundamental human rights or decent working conditions.
+In 2025, we continued the process of mapping our largest suppliers to identify risk areas that may impact human rights and working conditions.
+The risk assessment is based on international indices and reports and focuses on the following factors:

-- Country risk: Assessment of the risk of human rights violations in the supplier’s home country.
+- Country risk: Evaluation of the likelihood of human rights violations in the supplier’s country.

-- Industry risk: Risk related to specific industries and sectors.
+- Industry risk: Risks related to specific industries and sectors.

-- Product risk: Risk related to specific products and production processes.
+- Product risk: Risks associated with specific products or manufacturing processes.

 - Known risk: Historical data and previously reported issues.